If I asked you to suck on a bit of mercury for a couple of years, would you do it?

 Step 2: Removal

 Just after the removal, take a high dose of Vitamin C until you achieve bowel tolerance.
 This means to take enough Vitamin C that it will cause diarrhea.
 I know, pretty right?
 But the fun part is that once bowels are stimulated, the body has reached its saturation point for Vitamin C and it will start to push the vitamin out of your body.
-It’s important to hit bowel tolerance causing diarrhea, because the excess Vitamin C will neutralize any circulating mercury left behind.
+It’s important to hit bowel tolerance causing diarrhea because the excess Vitamin C will neutralize any circulating mercury left behind.
 Remember, you will want to have immediate access to the Porcelain God for this part of the ride.
-If you do have a sensitive stomach, Buffered Vitamin C can help reduce that sypmtom.
+If you do have a sensitive stomach, Buffered Vitamin C can help reduce that symptom.